rgomide/react-native-web-lessons/10-use-context-hook/README.md

 You should implement two contexts.
 First context is to store user name.
 The second is used to control the applied theme.

 We can toggle the theme to dark or light in any screen and we should show the user name in next screens after logon.
+Use the [CheckBox](https://reactnative.dev/docs/checkbox.html) component to toggle the theme.

 Dont't forget to update the styles for both themes.